MaryamAdmz/AssignmentWeek11/README.md

 A used car dealership makes money by buying cars at a low price and selling them for more.
 So, being able to predict a car’s selling price is very important.
 It’s also important to know which cars people want, so they can sell quickly.
 Things like the buyer’s age, location, and personal preferences play a big role in what cars are in demand.

 ## Exploratory Data Analysis and Data Cleaning
+This data comes to us from Kaggle containing information on
+### Dataset Overview"
+   - Size: 426880  obzervations with 18 features
 ## Modeling

 ## Evaluation